 Newsbeat's guide to...
 Syria

-Demonstrations began shortly after anti-government uprisings in Tunisia and Egypt in mid-March 2011.
+The demonstrations began shortly after anti-government uprisings in Tunisia and Egypt last March.

 A group of teenagers spray-painted a revolutionary slogan on a wall in the southern city of Deraa.

 They were arrested and soon the unrest spread to other areas.

 Protesters started by calling for democracy and freedom in what is one of the most repressive countries in the Arab world.